Granite Park Backpacking Guide: Pine Creek Pass & Italy Pass Trails

 The next morning, we woke up for sunrise, brewed coffee, and set out with our daypacks to explore the upper basin.
 There was still quite a bit of snow from the heavy winter, especially near the base of Mt.
 Julius Caesar, and we ultimately decided not to push for the summit.
 Instead, we scrambled up a nearby ridge for a killer view of the Chalfant Lakes, then spent the rest of the afternoon basking in the sun on a granite boulder, eating snacks and soaking it all in.

-Back at camp, we cooked dinner and surprised Emily with birthday dessert while the sun put on a pink-and-gold light show across the peaks.
+Back at camp, we cooked dinner and enjoyed some birthday dessert in honor of Emily S. (don’t sleep on the Backpacker’s Pantry Creme Brulee!) while the sun put on a gorgeous pink-and-gold light show across the peaks.
 It was the perfect ending to a big day.

 The next morning, we slowly packed up camp, savored one last backcountry breakfast, and began the trek back down the mountain, grateful, sore, and full of that post-hike peace you can’t quite replicate.